uta8a/turQ/README.md

-# att
+# turQ

-all the turkey chat platform
+all the turkey's chat platform